Skip to Main Content Skip to Footer Links

 Institution Information

 At Newberry College, students succeed boldly.
 Ranked as one of the Top Regional Colleges in the South by U.S. News & World Report, Newberry College combines a strong liberal arts foundation with specialized professional degree programs.
-Newberry offers 39 academic majors, blending small classes, rich diversity, academic rigor and innovation with community service and co-curricular activities to prepare students for a balanced, meaningful, and successful future.
+Newberry offers 44 undergraduate majors and four graduate programs, blending small classes, rich diversity, academic rigor and innovation with community service and co-curricular activities to prepare students for a balanced, meaningful, and successful future.
 We are continually adding cutting-edge, in-demand academic majors as well as dual degree programs with Clemson and Duke, among others, and graduate and degree completion programs.
-We sponsor 24 NCAA Division II athletic teams.
+We sponsor 23 NCAA Division II athletic teams.
 Forty percent of our students are first generation college students, and our student body comes from 21 states and 23 countries.
 We are committed to affordability—students receive a private college education at a state college price.
-Newberry is ranked No. 7 among Top Performers in Social Mobility by U.S. News & World Report.
+Newberry is ranked No. 4 among Top Performers in Social Mobility by U.S. News & World Report.
 Located in the South Carolina midlands between Columbia and Greenville, Newberry is just a couple hours from Charleston and the beaches, and about the same distance from the picturesque Blue Ridge Mountains.

 Faculty